oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 All the OroCommerce storefront menus are located in the main menu under **System > Frontend Menus**.

 .. image:: /user/img/system/frontend_menu/frontend_menu_1.png
+   :alt: A list of all frontend menu items

 frontend_menu
 ^^^^^^^^^^^^^